Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprintA/us05/01.requirements-engineering/Readme.md

-# US05 - As a HRM, I want to generate a team proposal automatically.
+# US05 - Generate a team proposal automatically.

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a HRM, I want to generate a team proposal automatically.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+> A team has a fixed number of collaborators with different skills.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** 1.
+What information will the customer provide?
+> 2. What should the output of the automation be? (should it just store the team proposal or show it to the customer?)
+     Will the team proposal be a document about all the instructions of each team member/worker?
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:** The systems provide team proposals and HRM can accept of refuse the proposals.
+In the future (not in this
+> sprint) HRM may decide to edit the team.

-> **Question:** Monetary data is expressed in any particular currency?
+> **Question:**
+> How does it generate the team if there are not enough employees?
+> How does he propose a team, for what purpose?
+(Is there any predefinition)?
+> What are the input data to automatically generate a team?
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POT (virtual currency internal to the platform).
+> **Answer:** The system should provide information why it can't generate a team.
+> There is no purpose, at least in this sprint.
+> the max size of the team (for instance 4)
+> and the skill needed: 4 tree pruner and 1 light vehicle driver
+> meaning that one team member have 2 skills.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fields must be filled in.
+* **AC1:** The maximum team size and the set of skills need to be supplied by the HRM.
-* **AC2:** The task reference must have at least 5 alphanumeric characters.
+* **AC2:** The number of collaborators must be an integer and positive above zero.
-* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US01 - Create a skills" as there must be at least one skill to create a proposal.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
-    * a designation
-    * an informal description
-    * a technical description
+    * a number size
-    * an estimated duration
-    * an estimated cost

 * Selected data:
-    * a task category
+    * list of skills

 **Output Data:**

-* List of existing task categories
+* List of team proposals
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)